xiaohk/notes/content/note/paper-revision-markup.md

 ---
 {% raw %}

-# How to Mark Up Paper Revisions with LaTeX
+# How to Mark Up Paper Revisions with LaTeX?

 Below are three steps to highlight changes made in a paper revision with LaTeX.